On Page 11, you can see your subscription.

-Page 1 provides the general overview of all pages and provides a few examples of PDF files that can be viewed and downloaded.
-Also, Page 1 informs that a monthly subscription is required to access all other pages (i.e. Pages 2-10), i.e. all other pages that contain viewable and downloadable PDF files.
+Page 1 provides a general overview of all pages and provides a few examples of PDF files that can be viewed and downloaded.
+Please note that a monthly subscription of £5 is required to access all other pages.
+The other pages contain viewable and downloadable PDF files that are thoroughly grammar-related.
+The main focus of PDF files is on syntax, semantics, and punctuation.
+Syntactic Project is work in progress.

 On Page 2, certain grammatical concepts can be found.
 Namely, 36 interweavements (i.e. a specific combination of a specific tense, a specific aspect, and either the active voice, the passive voice, or the complementary state), 3 tenses (i.e. the past tense, the present tense, and the future tense), 4 aspects (i.e. the timely aspect, the resultant aspect, the continuous aspect, and the resultant continuous aspect), 3 types of clauses (i.e. in the active voice, in the passive voice, and in the complementary state), the mood (i.e. the indicative mood, the imperative mood, the interrogative mood, and the subjunctive mood), and direct/indirect speech/discourse (i.e. original direct speech, reported direct speech, and reported indirect speech).

-Page 3 explains the structure of different types of sentences (i.e. main clauses, coordinate clauses, subordinating clauses, relative clauses, etc.) and explains the numerous, syntactic sections that are needed in building phrases, clauses, and sentences (i.e. subjects, dummy subjects, grammatical subjects, predicates, direct/indirect objects, complements, object’s complements, etc.).
+Page 3 explains the structure of different types of sentences (i.e. simple sentences, extra-simple sentences, compound sentences, complex sentences, compound-complex sentences, etc.) and explains the numerous, syntactic sections that are needed in building phrases, clauses, and sentences (i.e. subjects, dummy subjects, grammatical subjects, predicates, direct/indirect objects, complements, object’s complements, etc.).

 Page 1: Home Page